DataDog/documentation/content/en/api/synthetics/post_test.md

 *   **`message`** - _required_ - A description of the test.
 *   **`assertions`** - _required for API and SSL test_ - The assertions associated with your test, refer to the assertions section below to learn more.
 *   **`locations`** - _required_ - A list of the locations that you want the tests to be sent from.
 At least one value is required, and you can use all locations.
 For a list of valid locations, use the `GET available locations` method.
 At least one value is required, and you can use all locations.
 *   **`tags`** - _optional_ - Tags you want to use to filter your test when you are viewing it in Datadog.
-For more info on custom tags, see [Using tags][3].
+For more info on custom tags, see [Using tags][2].

 Find below the available configuration options depending on the test you want to create.

 #### Request

-The **`request`**  object argument is required for the browser, API, and SSL tests.
+The **`request`**  argument is required for the browser, API, and SSL tests.
 It's an object containing all the necessary information to perform the request to your endpoint.
-Its arguments are:
+It's a JSON object with the following attributes available:

 *   **`method`** - required API and browser test_ - The method of the API to test.
 Valid values are `GET`, `POST`, `PUT`, `PATCH`, and `DELETE`.
 Use `GET` for a browser test.
 *   **`url`** - _required API and browser test_ - The endpoint for the API Datadog is testing.
 For a browser test, the URL for the website Datadog is testing.